sfc-gh-akelkar/insite/Cortex_REST_API_Optimization.md

   }

   statement4 = paste0("\n\nProvide a concise interpretation of each cluster in 10 words or less")

-  # NEW: Enhanced system prompt for better LLM responses
-  system_prompt = "You are an expert clinical trial site selection advisor helping to interpret k-means clustering results.
-The clusters group clinical trial sites based on their historical performance metrics.

-Context:
-- Higher enrollment percentiles indicate better-performing sites (75th percentile = top 25% of sites)
-- Lower startup weeks indicate faster site activation
-- More studies indicate more experience
-- These are real sites being evaluated for a new clinical trial

-Your task: Provide actionable, specific interpretations that help users understand what type of sites are in each cluster."

-  # NEW: Combine prompts for API call
-  user_prompt = paste0(statement2, allclusters, statement4)

   # NEW: Get session token from existing ODBC connection
   session_token <- tryCatch({